willthames/terraform-provider-kustomization/docs/index.md

 }

 provider "kustomization" {
+  # if terraform isn't running inside kubernetes,
-  # one of kubeconfig_path or kubeconfig_raw is required
+  # one of kubeconfig_path or kubeconfig_raw must be set

   # kubeconfig_path = "~/.kube/config"
   # can also be set using KUBECONFIG_PATH environment variable